Lonesome mountain Gross Bessillon

 Access by car

 The start is at the car park in the south-east of Gros Bessillon.
-Turn off the D13 between Cotignac and Barjols.
+Turn off the D13 road between Cotignac and Barjols.
 Coming from Cotignac it is the second street on the left after a right-angled bend.
 Coming from Barjols or Les Quatre Chemins, take the road marked Monastère St-Joseph on the right.

 Useful parking spaces